Enphase Energy Inc. (ENPH) Shares Rise Despite Market Challenges

 ENPH’s Market Performance

-ENPH’s stock has seen a 3.24% increase for the week, with a 3.52% rise in the past month and a -19.26% fall in the past quarter.
-The volatility ratio for the week is 2.89%, and the volatility levels for the past 30 days are at 3.65% for Enphase Energy Inc. The simple moving average for the last 20 days is 5.07% for ENPH stock, with a simple moving average of -31.28% for the last 200 days.
+ENPH’s stock has seen a 10.61% increase for the week, with a 17.57% rise in the past month and a -18.91% fall in the past quarter.
+The volatility ratio for the week is 4.83%, and the volatility levels for the past 30 days are at 3.79% for Enphase Energy Inc. The simple moving average for the last 20 days is 9.99% for ENPH’s stock, with a simple moving average of -25.41% for the last 200 days.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ENPH starting from Yang Mandy, who purchase 3,500 shares at the price of $156.86 back on May 02.
-After this action, Yang Mandy now owns 99,043 shares of Enphase Energy Inc., valued at $549,022 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ENPH starting from RANHOFF DAVID A, who sale 1,791 shares at the price of $175.10 back on May 30.
+After this action, RANHOFF DAVID A now owns 82,644 shares of Enphase Energy Inc., valued at $313,609 using the latest closing price.

-Rodgers Thurman J, the Director of Enphase Energy Inc., purchase 32,900 shares at $166.88 during a trade that took place back on Apr 26, which means that Rodgers Thurman J is holding 32,900 shares at $5,490,467 based on the most recent closing price.
+MORA RICHARD, the Director of Enphase Energy Inc., sale 1,500 shares at $165.92 during a trade that took place back on May 26, which means that MORA RICHARD is holding 3,126 shares at $248,880 based on the most recent closing price.

 Stock Fundamentals for ENPH